-Median L{Aeq} unattended noise measurements exceed the EPL day, evening and night-time L{Aeq} noise limits for Botany Road.
-The daily average daytime, evening and night-time L{Aeq} noise levels also exceed the EPL noise limits.
+Median $L{Aeq}$ unattended noise measurements exceed the EPL day, evening and night-time $L{Aeq}$ noise limits for Botany Road.
+The daily average daytime, evening and night-time $L{Aeq}$ noise levels also exceed the EPL noise limits.

-The median night-time L{A1} noise level of 54 dB(A) complies with the night-time L{A1} noise limit of 55 dB(A) for Botany Road.
-The daily average night-time L{A1} noise levels complied with the EPL noise limit for all days except for 3 February 2022 by a negligible amount.
+The median night-time $L{A1}$ noise level of 55 dB(A) complies with the night-time $L{A1}$ noise limit of 55 dB(A) for Botany Road.
+The daily average night-time $L{A1}$ noise levels complied with the EPL noise limit for all days except for 18, 21, and 24 January 2024.

-It should be noted that operational noise was observed during the operator attended noise monitoring was not audible during daytime periods, and slightly audible intermittently during evening and night-time periods during low ambient levels of between 45 dB(A) to 60 dB(A) and the source could not be determined.
+It should be noted that operational noise was observed during the operator attended noise monitoring.
+However, was not audible during daytime periods, and slightly audible intermittently during evening and night-time periods during low ambient levels of between 50 dB(A) to 55 dB(A) and the source could not be determined.
 Hence, the exceedances of the EPL from the unattended monitoring are unlikely to be due solely to SICTL operations.
 Based on this observation, operational noise from SICTL facility is considered to comply with the EPL noise limits at the residences on Botany Road.